oeg-upm/llm4oe-slr/README.md

 ### `Experiment Datasets/`

-Furthermore, in this folder we compiled a comprehensive summary of ** experiment datasets** used in the experiments evaluation reported by the included studies.
+Furthermore, in this folder, we compiled a comprehensive summary of ** experiment datasets** used in the experiments evaluation reported by the included studies.
 For each dataset.(https://github.com/oeg-upm/llm4oe-slr/blob/main/Experiment%20Datasets/full_experiment_datasets_summary.xlsx)

 - The dataset summary table is available at: